 The ESCoE leadership and management team is based at NIESR, including the Centre Director and two Co-Directors.

-Rebecca Riley is the Director of the Economic Statistics Centre of Excellence (ESCoE), created to provide the Office of National Statistics (ONS) with expert research for measuring the modern economy.
-The Centre is based at the National Institute of Economic and Social Research (NIESR) and is run as a partnership with other organisations.
-Rebecca’s research interests include employment, productivity, the UK economy and policy evaluation.
-She has 20 years of experience as an applied economist using economic statistics and other data to contribute to the UK economics discourse.
-She has led numerous research projects for government departments and funding councils.
-She led NIESR’s UK economy forecast for a number of years and more recently the Institute’s work on productivity and structural economics.
-Rebecca has also acted as an external advisor to UK Trade & Investment, the Department for Work and Pensions and the ONS.
-She is a member of the Centre for Macroeconomics and the Centre for Learning and Life Chances in Knowledge Economies and Societies.
+Rebecca Riley is Director of the Economic Statistics Centre of Excellence (ESCoE), an independent research centre funded by the UK Office for National Statistics (ONS), and Fellow of the National Institute of Economic and Social Research (NIESR).
+Her research interests include labour markets, productivity, economic measurement and policy evaluation.
+Rebecca has led numerous research projects for government departments and funding councils.
+She has also been an external advisor to UK Trade & Investment, the Department for Work and Pensions and the ONS.
+Previously, she was head of the productivity group and the UK economy forecast at NIESR.
+Rebecca is affiliated with the Centre for Macroeconomics and the Centre for Learning and Life Chances, UCL Institute of Education.
 Her research is published in peer reviewed journals, including the Journal of the Royal Statistical Society and the Economic Journal.

 Sylaja Srinivasan is the ESCoE’s Operational Co-Director, seconded from the Bank of England, where she managed the Money and Credit Group in the Data and Statistics Division and was responsible for the Bank’s money and credit statistics and releases, and co-produced the Bank’s quarterly Credit Conditions Review publication.
 Prior to this she was on the forecast team producing the Bank’s GDP and inflation forecasts and before that worked on the UK labour market and conducted research on productivity issues where she has jointly authored papers with Nick Oulton and Charles Hulten.
 Before joining the Bank of England in 2001, Sylaja was a lecturer in applied econometrics at the University of Southampton.
 She has a PhD from the University of Maryland.